 A hub-and-spoke system also reduces the expenses involved in maintaining a large, centralized “headquarters” in a prime, downtown location.
 With more employees working at satellite locations, you won't need as much of that expensive real estate!

-Essential Ergonomic Features of a Hub-and-Spoke Model
+5 Ergonomic Features That Matter in a Hub-and-Spoke Office

 It's hard for employees to do their best when their back, neck, or wrists are screaming in pain!
 Even slight pain can be distracting enough to affect productivity.
 As a solution, ergonomic essentials for your hub and spoke office design provides support where it’s needed most.